-The Event Date of a collateral update report that is retrospectively detailing the allocation of specific securities to a new repo (where the initial report gave Table 2, field 96, Collateral Basket Identifier = [basket ISIN] or NTAV) should be the transaction date (T) of the repo.
-But end-of-day collateral update reports should give the Event Date as the date as of which the balance of outstanding collateral is being measured, which means the settlement date (S) of the collateral being reported.
+The Event Date of a collateral update report that is retrospectively detailing the allocation of specific securities to a new repo (where the initial report gave Table 2, field 96, Collateral Basket Identifier = [basket ISIN] or NTAV) could be the transaction date (T) --- so as to be in line with the reporting of collateral in initial reports where the collateral is known in time to report by T+1 --- or the settlement date (S) --- so as to be in line with end-of-day collateral update reports.
+As it is desirable that the Event Dates of all collateral updates should follow the same rule, it is recommended to use the date as of which the balance of outstanding collateral is being measured, which means the settlement date (S) of the collateral being reported.

 In the case of collateral updates, ESMA's draft Final Report of March 2017 (pp.100-101, para.294) states that the Event Date for the collateral allocation against a net exposure should be the actual settlement date of the collateral being reported.
 However, in practice, parties will often not know whether deliveries of securities have settled or failed until the deadline for reporting collateral by S+1 has passed.
-Moreover, in a repo, contractual obligations (including the accrual of repo interest) start on the purchase date and end on the repurchase date regardless of whether delivery takes place, so use of actual settlement would misrepresent the exposure of the repo.87 Accordingly, it is recommended that parties base collateral update reports on the contractual or intended date of settlement.
+Moreover, in a repo, contractual obligations (including the accrual of repo interest) start on the purchase date and end on the repurchase date regardless of whether delivery takes place, so use of actual settlement would misrepresent the exposure of the repo.
+Accordingly, it is recommended that parties base collateral update reports on the contractual or intended date of settlement.
 In other words, it is recommended to assume perfect settlement.
 Failed deliveries should be removed from reported balances when known but it is recommended that corrected balances are carried forward to the next report and corrections (Table 2, field 98, Action Type = CORR) are not made retrospectively to the previous report.
 This recommendation is consistent with the recommendation not to report failed deliveries (see recommendation 9.16).
-In addition, in order to be consistent, it is recommended that the Event Date in a collateral update report for a transactionbased collateral allocation should be reported in the same way as for collateral allocations against a net exposure as described above.
+In addition, in order to be consistent, it is recommended that the Event Date in a collateral update report for a transaction-based collateral allocation should be reported in the same way as for collateral allocations against a net exposure as described above.